umitkavak/FITS-unitchange/README.md

 # FITS File Conversion to Erg Units

-This repository contains a Python script to convert the data units in a FITS file from MJy/sr to erg/cm²/sr/s/Hz using in the FITS header.
+This repository contains a Python script to convert the data units in a FITS file from MJy/sr to erg/cm²/sr/s/Hz reading the unit information in the FITS header.
 The script also updates the BUNIT header in the FITS file to reflect the new units.

 ## Requirements